Music Director & Executive Director

 Isabella Leão Gaviglia

 Siwen is currently in the Ed.M program in Music and Music Education at Teachers College, Columbia University and received her Bachelor's degree from Shanghai Conservatory of Music.
 She is a classically-trained vocalist and piano player and a specialist in eastern Asian traditional music.
-She is passionate about singing and would like to help people discover their own voice.
+She is passionate about singing and would like to help people discover their own voices.

 Soprano Jeanne Goffi-Fynn is active both as a performer and teacher in the New York City area.
 Dr. Goffi-Fynn received her Doctorate from Columbia University, Teachers College where she is a Lecturer and Director of the Doctoral Cohort Program in the Program of Music and Music Education.
 She continues working in the area of Vocology, specifically in the retraining of singers, after completing internships at the Grabscheid Voice Center and St. Luke’s-Roosevelt Hospital with Dr. Anat Keidar, Ph.D.
 She has presented workshops and pedagogical presentations with NATS, The Voice Foundation, the New York Singing Teachers Association, CMS (College Music Society), NYSSMA (New York State Schools of Music) and ISME (International Society for Music Education).
 She is a member of the American Academy of Teachers of Singing and serves as a participant at roundtables of the National Opera Association.